Hal Moore: Post-Vietnam War service

-Personal life
+Personal life and death

 While assigned to Fort Bragg, Moore met Julia B. Compton, the daughter of Colonel and Mrs. Louis J. Compton.
 Julia was a student enrolled at the University of North Carolina at Chapel Hill, North Carolina and was visiting her parents at Fort Bragg.
 They were married at the Fort Bragg main post chapel on November 22, 1949.
+The Moores had five children, Greg Moore, Steve Moore, Julie Moore Orlowski, Cecile Moore Rainey, and David Moore, as well as twelve grandchildren.
+Two of their sons are career U.S. Army officers: one a retired colonel and another a retired lieutenant colonel.

 After his retirement in 1977, Moore served as the Executive President of the Crested Butte Ski Area, Colorado.
-In June 2009, the 87-year-old Moore attended the formal opening of the National Infantry Museum in Columbus, Georgia.
+In June 2009, the 87-year-old Moore attended the opening of the National Infantry Museum in Columbus, Georgia.
 One of the featured exhibits of the museum is a life-size diorama of L.Z.
 X-Ray from the Battle of Ia Drang.
-The Moores had five children, Greg Moore, Steve Moore, Julie Moore Orlowski, Cecile Moore Rainey, and David Moore, as well as twelve grandchildren.
-Two of their sons are career U.S. Army officers: one a retired colonel and another a retired lieutenant colonel.

-Moore died from a stroke on February 10, 2017, three days before his 95th birthday.
-He was buried in Fort Benning Post Cemetery on February 17, 2017, with full military honors and laid to rest beside his wife of 55 years who died in 2004.
+Moore died from a stroke on February 10, 2017, three days before his 95th birthday, in Auburn, Alabama.
+He was buried in Fort Benning Main Post Cemetery on February 17, 2017, with full military honors and laid to rest beside his wife of 55 years, who died in 2004.